 Besides ultrasonic and UV technology, you can use algaecides to prevent future algae buildup.
 Metallic algaecides can kill off an algae bloom but are not typically used as the first line of defense.
 Algaecides are expensive and require large quantities to kill off substantial algae outbreaks.
 However, they generally perform well as preventatives.

 Many products are available for killing and preventing algae growth.
 Routinely adding a small amount of high-quality algaecide may help prevent a problem.
 However, avoid overuse because these products can cause water imbalances if you add excess quantities.

 Clean Your Pool Walls

 Mechanical cleaning is an integral part of keeping algae out of your pool.
-Brushing and vacuuming removes algae from the pool’s surfaces and make it easier for the chemicals to break down.
+Brushing and vacuuming remove algae from the pool’s surfaces and make it easier for the chemicals to break down.
 You can also use a little bit of muriatic acid to break down algae.
 Algae stuck in the crevices of the swimming pool can only be removed this way.